-Heart failure occurs when your heart isn’t pumping enough blood to meet your body’s needs.
-As a result, fluid may build up in the legs, lungs, and in other tissues throughout the body.
+Heart failure occurs when your heart muscle is not able to pump enough blood to meet your body’s needs.
+As a result, you may feel tired, lack energy, experience shortness of breath and notice excess fluid collecting in your body.

 Some people are more likely than others to develop heart failure.
-No one can predict for certain who will develop it, but there are known risk factors.
+No one can predict for certain who will develop it.
 Being aware of the risk factors and seeing a doctor for early treatment are good strategies for managing heart failure.
 Heart failure risk factors include:

 To rule out or confirm the diagnosis of heart failure, your doctor may order one or several of these diagnostic tests:

 If you have heart failure, your doctor may also track your ejection fraction over time.
-Ejection fraction is defined as the percentage of blood that is pumped out of the heart during each beat.
-It's a key indicator of your heart's health and is frequently used by doctors to determine how well your heart is functioning as a pump.
+Ejection fraction is the percentage of blood that is pumped out of the heart during each beat.
+It's a key indicator of your heart's health and doctors frequently use it to determine how well your heart is functioning as a pump.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.